whg-training/whg-training-resources/docs/population_genetics/principal_components_analysis/the_maths.md

 * and so on.

 :::tip Note

-There are two sources of LD that could turn up here.
-The first derives from genetic drift or directional selection, which (as we discussed this morning) causes LD between local SNPs on a chromosome.
-The second is LD deriving from population structure.
-This type of LD can occur between SNPs anywhere in the genome - for example, it would be seen between any SNPs that differ in frequency between sub-populations.
-Because we have ld-thinned our data, it is primarily this type of population structure-driven LD that will be picked up by our principal components analysis.
+There are actually two sources of LD that could turn up here.

+The one we are usually interested in in PCA is linkage disequilibrium due to population structure - sometimes thought of as 'admixture LD'.
+This is where variants (even those a long way away from each other in the genome) are correlated to each other because they are at higher frequencies in some individuals than others.

+The other source of LD (as discussed this morning) is the local patterns of LD that arise from genetic drift.
+In one sense these are both *sort of* the same thing - relatedness is the same as haplotype sharing which is what underlies correlations between variants.
+But the former clearly arises from demographic features of the populations, while the latter is just a feature of genetic drift even in homogenous populations.
+For PCA we typically look at sets of 'independent' SNPs (not too close together) to avoid capturing local LD effects - this is why we LD-thinned our data.

 :::

 ### Computing principal components in practice

-Typically $Z$ is huge, while $R$ is somewhat smaller.
+Typically $Z$ is huge (it's $L\times L$), while $R$ is smaller at only $N \times N$.
 (Although this is less true for biobank-scale data, where special methods have to be used.).
 To compute the PCs it therefore makes sense to focus on $R$ first.
 This is what tools like plink do.
 They:

 * First, compute the matrix $R$ by traversing the SNPs in the data.
 * Then form the eigendecomposition to compute the right eigenvectors.
-* Finally
+* Finally, use the equation above to compute the loading vectors.

 So tools like `plink` compute *R*, use this to compute the principal components, and then compute loadings using a second pass through the data.